 My view is that dentistry is a profession which demands total commitment but in a sensible, level-headed, rational way, not some head in the clouds romanticised way.
 You owe it to your patients, your staff but most of all to yourself to invest your own personal and professional development, in other words to keep up-to-date and to be aware of changing trends within the profession.
 I strongly believe that you should aim to become really good at something, not necessarily to the extent of becoming a specialist but rather that you become known and respected for a particular skill, to become the dentist that people actively seek out when they they require this skill set.
 Being good at something, being an opinion leader undoubtedly improves one’s job satisfaction.
 It also means that you can charge a premium for your services.
 All of this demands commitment, not trite platitudes about passion.

-Principle #2: Work out how you what your values are…but don’t expect everyone else to share them.
+Principle #2: Work out what your values are…but don’t expect everyone else to share them.

 Basically, think about how you are going to behave and stick to it.
 We all like to think of ourselves as honest, always acting with integrity, hard working, fair, open-minded and so on.
 As with the dreaded passion word though, these are rather woolly, how do they actually translate into our everyday behaviour?
 Take honesty for example.
 At one extreme this can mean we aren’t going to rob a bank but it becomes a little more blurry if, say, we are discussing likely treatment longevity with a patient.
 Do you always tell a patient honestly how long you truly believe a particular treatment you are providing is likely to last?
 We have all been guilty of sugar coating what we do but dental practice is changing and it is now your legal duty to be truthful in terms of the treatment options available as well as their likely prognosis.
 So it behoves us all to sit down and consider our values much more thoroughly than we tend to do and as much as we would like the people around us to share the same values it is unreasonable to expect them to do so.